aryan-r22/Stock_Analysis_KIMS/README.md

-# Stock Analysiss for [KIMS IN](https://www.screener.in/company/KIMS/consolidated/) stock
+# Stock Analysis for [KIMS IN](https://www.screener.in/company/KIMS/consolidated/) stock

 ## File Composition